hazelcast/hazelcast-cpp-client/README.md

                                                            new PolymorphicDataSerializableFactory()));
 ```

-Similarly for Portable types you need to register a factory of type serialization::PortableFactory.
+Similarly for `Portable` types you need to register a factory of type `serialization::PortableFactory`.
 ```
     serializationConfig.addPortableFactory(666, boost::shared_ptr<serialization::PortableFactory>(
                                                            new PolymorphicPortableFactory));